 1. A Beautiful Basket

-I’m a foodie and really enjoy all of the yummy goodness the holidays bring.
-One of my favorite holiday gifts to give is preparing a gorgeous food basket.
+I’m a foodie and really enjoy all of the yummy goodness at friend and family gatherings.
+One of my favorite gifts to give is preparing a gorgeous food basket.
 I usually stock up with breads, fruit, trail mix, cookies, and tea from Trader Joe’s and sometimes make my own treats to add.
 I buy a beautiful wicker basket that can be reused and wrap the food items in material and ribbon.
 This works so well for those at the office or any food lover.

 2. A Chunky Scarf

 If you knit or crochet, a beautiful scarf is the perfect gift to give.
 To save time, buy a thick chunky ball of yarn to work with.
 It is much quicker working with thicker yarns and the finish will look more unique than the standard yarn size.
-I’ve done many scarves in the past for the holidays that were wonderful gifts that never go out of style.
+I’ve created many scarves for timeless gifts that never go out of style.

 3. The Appreciated Service